Lester Holt

 According to a 2018 poll, Holt was ranked as being the most trusted TV news anchor in America.
-Holt was also known for his moderation of the first presidential debate of 2016 and was praised by The Washington Post columnists for his role in fact-checking false statements.
+Holt also moderated the first presidential debate of 2016 to mixed reviews; being credited for fact-checking the candidates for false statements while struggling to keep control of the debate and unable to adhere to time restrictions.
 While NBC Nightly News was the top-ranked evening news program for over 30 years during the Tom Brokaw and Brian Williams eras, ratings dropped to second place after Holt began as anchor.

+On May 30, 2025, Holt left NBC Nightly News after nearly ten years as host, in order to become the full-time host of NBC news magazine show Dateline following his departure.

+Holt is an accomplished bass guitarist who regularly plays blues and rock music, occasionally performing with bands at charity events and private gatherings.

 Early life and education

-Holt was born on March 8, 1959, on Hamilton Air Force Base, Marin County, California, the youngest child of four of June (DeRozario) and Lester Don Holt Sr. His maternal grandparents were born in Jamaica.
-His maternal grandfather Canute DeRozario was an Anglo-Indian and was one of 14 children of an Indo-Jamaican father from Calcutta, India, and a White Jamaican mother from England.
-His maternal grandmother, May, was born in Jamaica but raised in Harlem, New York, where his mother was born.
+Holt was born on March 8, 1959, on Hamilton Air Force Base, Marin County, California, the youngest child of four of June (née DeRozario) and Lester Don Holt.
+His maternal grandparents were born in Jamaica.
+Holt's maternal grandfather Canute DeRozario was of Anglo-Indian descent from Spanish Town, and was one of 14 children born to an Eurasian father from Calcutta, India and an English-born White Jamaican mother.
+His maternal grandmother, May, was an Afro-Jamaican born in Manchester Parish, Jamaica, but raised in Harlem, New York, where his mother was born.
 His father was African American from Michigan, with roots in Tennessee.

+His father was stationed at Elmendorf Air Force Base in Alaska for four years during the Vietnam War.
+Holt was introduced to broadcasting by his older brother, a disc jockey at a local radio station in Anchorage, Alaska.

-He graduated from Cordova High School in Rancho Cordova in 1977 and majored in government at California State University, Sacramento, though he never graduated.
+He graduated from Cordova High School in Rancho Cordova in 1977 and majored in government at California State University, Sacramento, though he never graduated, receiving an honorary degree in 2015.
+He has also received honorary Doctorates in Humane Letters from both Rutgers University in 2020 and Villanova University in 2023.
 In 2012, Holt told American Profile news magazine: "My first on-air job was actually as a disc jockey at a Country and Western station.
 The only time I could land a full-time gig was if I was willing to report the news."
 Holt would keep the job with the radio station through his college years.